 Earlier this week, Sen. Gary Farmer (D) filed three measures that collectively propose a legal adult-use cannabis market in the Sunshine State.
 S 1658 would impose a 15% sales tax on cannabis sold at a retail store and tax sales of food or beverages containing cannabis sold by a marijuana consumption site at a rate of 19 cents per milligram of THC.
 The bill also provides that counties and municipalities can establish additional sales taxes of up to 3.75% of the sales price of cannabis sold at retail stores.
 Counties and municipalities would be allowed to impose an additional tax of up to 4 cents per milligram of THC on sales of food or beverages containing cannabis sold by consumption sites.

 On the other side of the aisle, S 776 was sponsored by Sen. Jeff Brandes (R) in the 2021 session.
 The proposal would legalize possession of up to four ounces and has also been reintroduced for the 2022 session.

 Separately, there are three additional legalization measures that remain pending in the House that were introduced during the 2021 session.

-Possession of small amounts is illegal: Possession of 20 grams or less of marijuana is a misdemeanor punishable by a maximum sentence of one year imprisonment and a maximum fine of $1,000.
-Possession of more than 20 grams of marijuana is a felony punishable by a maximum sentence of five years imprisonment and a maximum fine of $5,000.
+Possession of small amounts is illegal: Possession of 20 grams or less of cannabis is a misdemeanor punishable by a maximum sentence of one year imprisonment and a maximum fine of $1,000.
+Possession of more than 20 grams of cannabis is a felony punishable by a maximum sentence of five years imprisonment and a maximum fine of $5,000.